Ordisoftware/Hebrew-Letters/README.md

 #### 202_.__.__ - Version 5.0

+- Rework of the preferences form design to have a Tab Control with pages.
+- Change all TextBox for UndoRedoTextBox to have the new context menu.
+- Remove advanced undo/redo due to a problem that requires a complete rewrite to have the cursor not misplaced in certain cases.
 - Add context menu on letters' buttons to allow inserting a letter or open its parameters.
 - Add create a screenshot of the form.
 - Add open new window menu button.
-- Change all TextBox for UndoRedoTextBox to have the new context menu.
-- Remove advanced undo/redo due to a problem that requires a complete rewrite to have the cursor not misplaced in certain cases.
 - Add permanent database file locking while running one or more instances of the application.
 - Add usage statistics form in tools menu.
 - Add option to set automatic web check update frequency.
 - Add option to enable or disable the web links menu.
 - Add option to enable or disable message boxes sounds.
+- Add option to set application's volume.
 - Improve message boxes.
 - Improve check update to allow auto update or direct download or open app web page.
 - Improve check update to verify the SSL certificate of the website and the checksum of the setup file.